Itangalo/waxon/README.md

 waxon
 =====

+waxon is a Google Apps-based platform for practicing wax-on-wax-off exercises -- that is, questions that could be really boring but you often need to do a lot of them before you can solve them without effort.
+(Another term would be 'volume training'.)

+waxon is a plugin based system in two ways:

-Google Apps-based platform for building wax-on-wax-off questions (for practicing standard skills).
-Each question type is provided as a separate plugin.
-The way to use the questions (scored tests, infinite practice, etc) is handled by plugins as well.
+* Each question type is provided as a separate plugin.
+This should allow adding more questions easily.
+* You practice the questions within 'frames', which as also provided as plugins.
+One frame could be 'I want to practice a selected exercise type infinitely', while another frame could be 'A test with 4 exercises from these 10 question types'.

 You can try out an early version of the script here: https://script.google.com/macros/s/AKfycbwcV90OzdvmeIW5nJD4LESZpAEcwivlwNsCpEyzs2e4we-O5uWu/exec